 IncentiveNoneNone

 Limitations: Both instruments drew self-selected visitors to CleanProteinList.com.
-This population is meaningfully more safety-aware and safety-motivated than the general protein supplement consumer — people who search for lead testing data are not representative of all protein supplement users.
-Findings should be interpreted as reflecting the mindset of the safety-motivated consumer segment, not the broader market.
-Poll unique respondent count is an estimate; without IP-level data, exact deduplication is not possible.
-Cross-tabulation subgroups (Section 5) are small; within-group findings are directional.
-Data is current as of February 19, 2026; survey collection is ongoing.
+This population is meaningfully more safety-aware and safety-motivated than the general protein supplement consumer, so findings should be interpreted as reflecting the safety-motivated segment rather than the broader market.
+Poll unique respondent count remains an estimate because exact IP-level deduplication was not available.
+Cross-tabulation findings are more robust than in the February release, but subgroup analysis should still be treated as directional rather than nationally representative.
+Data in this update is current as of April 20, 2026.

 Anonymized aggregate data is available to journalists and researchers upon request.
 Contact: research@cleanproteinlist.com